-Just think.
-Whenever you need to send a wireless keyboard to Tampa or a laser print to Tuscon, you can use your phone (or a Bluetooth scanner, if you prefer) to check the item in and out.
-In the Sortly app, when you scan an item, you’ll instantly pull up that item’s information.
+In the Sortly app, you can use your phone (or a Bluetooth scanner, if you prefer) to check items in and out.
+When you scan an item, you’ll instantly pull up that item’s information.
 From there, you can drag it to a new folder, update information about where it’s going, quickly check its value or more.

 Related: How do I barcode my inventory?

-When your IT department needs to lend assets to an employee, client, or customer, we bet it’s not always “just one thing.”
-In fact, many IT departments frequently “bundle” a handful of items together.
-For example, a new employee in a sales job could receive a whole bunch of things: a laptop, a docking station, two monitors, a wireless keyboard and mouse, a printer, and a bunch of cords.
+When your IT department needs to lend assets to an employee, client, or customer, it may more than just a single item— it may be a set of things, or “bundle.”
+In fact, many IT departments frequently bundle a handful of items together.
+For example, a new employee could receive a suite of IT assets on their first day: a laptop, a docking station, two monitors, a wireless keyboard and mouse, a printer, and more.

 Chances are, each of these items has its own name and place in your inventory list.
 But, since you so often send these items together, you’ll want an IT asset management system that allows you to bundle all this stuff into one item.
 By bundling inventory items that are stored, moved, and collected together, you can save your department tons of time and stress.

-When you send out the whole bundle to that new hire, you can simply scan the barcode or QR code once, move the bundle to the “out” folder—or whatever system works for you—and then be done with it.
+When you send out the whole bundle to that new hire, you can simply scan the barcode or QR code once, move the bundle to the “out” folder—or whatever system works for you—and be assured that those items are accounted for.

-But how exactly do you scan a bundle in or out?
-With custom-generated barcodes and QR codes for your inventory and assets.
-Modern IT asset management software like Sortly makes it easy to create customized barcodes and QR codes for all your unlabeled or bundled stock.
+IT asset management software like Sortly makes it easy to create customized barcodes and QR codes for all your unlabeled (or bundled) stock.

-When you add an item or view it in your inventory, you’ll have the opportunity to create that customized barcode or QR code right in the Sortly app.
-Once you do, you can print it on a label—using a basic printer that you probably already own—and standard label paper from manufacturers like Avery.
+When you add an item or view it in your inventory, you’ll have the opportunity to create a customized barcode or QR code right in the Sortly app.
+Once you do, you can print it on a label (using standard label paper from manufacturers like Avery).

-Plus, you’ll be able to customize that label, too.
-You can pick its shape, size, how much information appears on it, and even slap your company’s logo on it.
-And, of course, that customized barcode or QR code will be featured prominently, so you and the rest of your team can take advantage of that in-app scanner.
+You’ll also be able to customize labels.
+You can select its shape, size, what information appears on it, and even add your company’s logo.
+The customized barcode or QR code will be featured prominently, so you and the rest of your team can easily scan the item in or out.

-Best of all, department heads (or whoever’s in charge) can decide just how much access each employee has, and to what.
+Best of all, you can decide how much access each employee has, and to what.
 Maybe you have an administrator on your team who simply needs read-only access.
 Or perhaps you’ve got a few people who need full permissions to do everything on an administrative level.
-Customizing permissions is a breeze in Sortly, so you’ll always have a say in who can see, do, and what.
+Or maybe you’re even sharing this information with other organizations.
+Regardless, you can customize permissions in Sortly to control who can see and do what.

-Another benefit of using asset management software to track your IT assets?
-You’ll automatically get a super-detailed paper trail of changes to each and every asset you manage.
-That means that you’ll know who had that laptop when, where, and what condition it was in when it was checked in and out.
+Another benefit of using asset management software to track your IT assets is item history.
+You’ll have a detailed digital trail of changes to each and every asset you manage.
+That means that you’ll know who last had an asset, when, where, and what condition it was in when it was checked in and out.

 Item histories are super helpful in preventing inventory loss and understanding how assets move through your business.
 It can also help you understand trends in asset usage, which can help you make better decisions about purchases in the future.